BiGCAT-UM/BLAST-OER/example.md

 GC-TT
 ```

-But artibrarily including gaps makes it match nice, but it should affect the total score.
+But artibrarily including gaps makes it match nicely, but it should affect the total score.
 After
 all, we can match any sequence if we can introduce gaps without penalties.
 This is the
 background of the gap penalty.
 Elongation of a gap (making it longer) typically has a lower
 penalty than starting a new gap.
 If the penalty is -1 point, then the last alignment has three